>TOPICS

 Harijan

 According to Arundhati Roy, a dismissive attitude characterized Gandhi’s relationship with the untouchables.
-Indeed, Gandhi and his followers called the casteless Harijan (Children of Vishnu), and had the intention to legally protect them from the violence exercised by the caste Hindus (Savarnas).
-However, Gandhi did not want to allow them to speak for themselves politically.
+Indeed, Gandhi and his followers called the casteless Harijan (Children of Vishnu) and had the intention to legally protect them from the violence exercised by the caste Hindus (Savarnas).
+However, Gandhi did not want them to speak for themselves politically.

-The Indian sociologist Gopal Guru criticizes the term Harijan.
-Since this term ghettoizes the casteless and implies an element of coming to terms with one’s fate.
-Today, the term Dalit replaces the term Avarna, which means not belonging to the caste system.
-Dalit in Marathi means a people broken by the stigma.
+The Indian sociologist Gopal Guru criticizes the term Harijan since this term ghettoizes the casteless and implies an element of coming to terms with one’s fate.
+Today, the term Dalit replaces Avarna, which means not belonging to the caste system.
+Dalit in Marathi means a people broken by their stigma.

 Stigmatization

-In 2000, the Dalit author Bama, described in her autobiographical story what this stigmatization feels like:
+In 2000, the Dalit author Bama, described in her autobiographical story how this stigmatization feels like:

 People turn their faces and look at us with disgust as soon as they experience our caste membership.
 It is impossible to describe the anguish that such looks cause us.
 But besides the agony, we also feel great anger. […] Why do people think we are so repulsive that they don’t even want to sit next to us in a means of transport?
 They look at us with the same look they would look at a person suffering from a disgusting disease.
 Wherever we go, we suffer beatings.
 And pain.
 Will there never be any relief?
 Are Dalits not human?
 2